Memphis museum cancels drag show as armed protesters show up

 The MoSH, known to many in Memphis as the Pink Palace Museum, was set to host the Memphis Proud drag show and dance party Friday.
 The museum has several exhibits focused on LGBTQ history this month, including an exhibit on the historic Stonewall Inn police raid and subsequent protests.
 The Friday drag event was billed on flyers as family-friendly.

 A protest against the event was organized in the museum parking lot.
-Police were on scene Friday evening, and the museum cancelled all programming out of an abundance of caution.
+Police were on the scene Friday evening, and the museum canceled all programming out of an abundance of caution.

 MoSH released a statement, reading in part: